python-websockets/websockets/docs/howto/quickstart.rst

 When connecting to a secure WebSocket server with a valid certificate — any certificate signed by a CA that your Python installation trusts — you can simply pass ``ssl=True`` to :func:`~client.connect`.

+.. admonition:: Configure the TLS context securely
+    :class: attention

+    This example demonstrates the ``ssl`` argument with a TLS certificate shared between the client and the server.
+This is a simplistic setup.

+    Please review the advice and security considerations in the documentation of the :mod:`ssl` module to configure the TLS context securely.

 Connect from a browser
 ----------------------